-Erosion of the commons
+Erosion of the Commons

 By the 1960s, the Pennsylvania Railroad's reasons for maintaining old Penn Station started shifting when they argued that they could only support the commons so long as they did lose anything financially.
-The now aging and indebted railroad no longer had the "surplus wealth" to think of the public interest and the "good of the community" to borrow Carnegie's words.
+The now aging and indebted railroad no longer had the "surplus wealth" to think of the public interest and the "good of the community" (to borrow Carnegie's words).
 In demolition proposals, the developer clarified that new Penn Station would be financially self-sufficient.
-Revenue generated from the new offices and arena above ground would support the upkeep of the station below ground, all the while generating surplus income to pay off the railroad's debt.
+Revenue generated from the new offices and arena above ground would support the upkeep of the station below ground, all the while generating surplus income to be distributed among the company's shareholders and creditors.
 This is a frequent and often repeated claim among New York City developers: The creation and maintenance of public space must generate some profit.
 Or if no profit is to be made, the public should compensate the corporation for its gift.
 Hence, the lead redeveloper is quoted as saying about old Penn Station: "If anybody seriously considered it art, they would have put up some money to save it."
+17

-Old Penn Station had tall ceilings and, with no buildings above, ample natural light illuminated the interior.
+Old Penn Station had tall ceilings and, with no buildings above, ample natural light could illuminate the interior.
 When the public saw this kind of space, they read it as open and public.
 When the owners of Penn Station saw this space in the 1960s, they read all this "empty" space as unused air rights.
 (Air rights refer to the space above a parcel of land that belongs to the property owner.)
 City law might limit building height to, say, fifteen stories.
 If the developer only builds a ten story building on a site, he will have five stories of undeveloped air rights.
 The discourse on air rights presents undeveloped (or underdeveloped) sites as not extracting the full height allowed, and therefore reducing the income that could be generated from the most profitable land use.
-18 Thus in the Pennsylvania Railroad's opinion, a vast and open station, although beautiful, represented undeveloped air rights and a financial loss.
+18 Thus, in the Pennsylvania Railroad's opinion, a vast and open station, although beautiful, represented undeveloped air rights and a financial loss.
 In 1910, the powerful railroad was wealthy enough to sacrifice million of dollars on a monument and its annual upkeep.
-The railroad's objective in 1910 was more about making a statement about their wealth and importance in shaping New York's urban landscape.
-However, when 1960s developers measured the value of Penn Station heritage by its precise cash value instead of its intangible cultural value, preserving heritage started to look unrealistically expensive - not just an annual loss of \$3.3 million but a loss of several hundred million dollars over several decades in unrealized profits that could have been pulled "out of thin air" so to speak.
+The railroad's objective in 1910 was less to extract the greatest profit with the least investment in New York City.
+However, When 1960s developers measured the value of Penn Station heritage by its precise cash value instead of its intangible cultural value, preserving heritage started to look unrealistically expensive - not just an annual loss of \$3.3 million but a loss of several hundred million dollars over several decades in unrealized profits that could have been pulled "out of thin air" so to speak.
 19